 The AVC Project

-The “Alien Virtual Car” project is a portable and fast C++ physics library aimed at the realistic, real-time simulation of vehicle dynamics.
+The “Advanced Virtual Car” project (historically known as the “Alien Virtual Car”) is a portable and fast C++ physics library aimed at the realistic, real-time simulation of vehicle dynamics.
 Despite its name, the library was written with versatility in mind and can be used to virtually build and simulate quite every type of wheeled ground vehicle (and not just cars).

 Features